-On January 8, 2008, ETP issued 750,000 ETP Common Units at \$48.81 per ETP Common Unit to the underwriters pursuant to the exercise of a 30-day option to purchase Common Units to cover Over-Allotments in connection with a public offering of 5,000,000 ETP Common Units, representing limited partner interests, in December 2007.
+On January 8, 2008, we issued 750,000 Common Units at \$48.81 per Common Unit to the underwriters pursuant to the exercise of a 30-day option to purchase Common Units to cover Over-Allotments in connection with a public offering of 5,000,000 ETP Common Units, representing limited partner interests, in December 2007.
 The proceeds of \$35.0 million, net of offering costs, were used to repay borrowings from the ETP Credit Facility.

-On July 21, 2008, ETP issued 7,750,000 ETP Common Units representing limited partner interests at \$39.45 per ETP Common Unit in connection with a public offering.
-ETP also granted the underwriters a 30-day option to purchase up to an aggregate of 1,162,500 additional ETP Common Units, which was immediately exercised with the equity issuance.
-Net proceeds of approximately \$338.0 million were used by ETP to repay a portion of the amount outstanding under its ETP Credit Facility.
+On July 21, 2008, we issued 7,750,000 Common Units representing limited partner interests at \$39.45 per Common Unit in connection with a public offering.
+We also granted the underwriters a 30-day option to purchase up to an aggregate of 1,162,500 additional Common Units ("Over-Allotment"), which was immediately exercised with the equity issuance.
+Net proceeds of approximately \$338.0 million from the offering and Over-Allotment were used to repay a portion of the amount outstanding under the ETP Credit Facility.
+We received a \$7.2 million capital contribution from our general partner to maintain its 2% general partner's interest in September of 2008.